Tucker Carlson: Alleged surveillance

 Axios reported on July 7 that, shortly before Carlson made his allegation, he had been in contact with U.S.-based Kremlin intermediaries to arrange an interview with Vladimir Putin.
 The reporter of the Axios exclusive story, Jonathan Swan, later confirmed he had contacted Carlson seeking pre-publication comment, but said he had not told Carlson that anyone had shared the email contents with him.
 On that night's program, Carlson said that he had contacted people about interviewing Putin, but did not mention it to anyone because he did not want to "rattle the Russians, and make the interview less likely to happen".
 He said that the NSA had unmasked his identity and that "the contents of my emails left that building at the NSA and wound up with a news organization".
 On July 23, cybersecurity news website The Record wrote that Carlson had not been targeted by the NSA but had been unmasked after he was mentioned by third parties who were under surveillance, citing two anonymous sources.
 Fox News called the reported act "unacceptable".
 The New York Times observed there was a distinction between Carlson's communications being intercepted by the NSA and intercepts of foreigners who were discussing Carlson.
 The NSA inspector general's office announced in August 2021 that it was examining Carlson's allegation.

 Presidential politics

 There has been speculation that Carlson could attempt a run for President of the United States in 2024 and 2028.
 In an episode of his podcast in 2024, Carlson stated that he would consider running for president in 2028, but also conceded that "I don't think I'd be very good at it."

+In 2026, former Rep. Marjorie Taylor Greene publicly urged Carlson to seek the presidency, writing that he "would beat Trump if he ran."
+In a March 2026 interview on Piers Morgan Uncensored, when pressed on a possible presidential run, Carlson did not rule one out, saying "As for Ted Cruz, he says he’s running against me for president.
+I almost want to run for president just to debate Ted Cruz."